Continuing Education Activity

 Ocular Surface Assessment

 Fluorescein staining.
 Fluorescein staining allows the assessment of corneal damage.
-A minimal volume if fluorescein is instilled into the tear film with optimal viewing 1 to 3 minutes later.
-Greater than 5 spots of staining is considered a positive result with various grading scales such as the Oxford grading scale used as well.
+A minimal volume of fluorescein is instilled into the tear film with optimal viewing 1 to 3 minutes later.
+Greater than 5 spots of staining are considered a positive result with various grading scales such as the Oxford grading scale used as well.

 Lissamine green staining.
 Lissamine allows the assessment of conjunctival and lid margin damage, and to a lesser extent, corneal damage.
 Greater than 9 spots is a positive result.
 Lid wiper epitheliopathy, or staining of the lid margin, can be performed with a positive result as 2 mm or more staining in length and/or greater than 25% in sagittal width.